dfm/extending-jax/README.md

    includes good comments most of the time so that's a good place to look if you get stuck since folks there might have already faced the issue.

+## What is an "op"

+In frameworks like JAX (or Theano, or TensorFlow, or PyTorch, to name a few), models are defined as a collection of operations or "ops" that can be chained, fused, or differentiated in clever ways.
+For our purposes, an op defines a function that knows:

+1. how the input and output parameter shapes and types are related,
+2. how to compute the output from a set of inputs, and
+3. how to propagate derivatives using the chain rule.

+There are a lot of choices about where you draw the lines around a single op and there will be tradeoffs in terms of performance, generality, ease of use, and other factors when making these decisions.
+In my experience, it is often best to define the minimal scope ops and then allow your framework of choice to combine it efficiently with the rest of your model, but there will always be counter examples.

 ## Our example application: solving Kepler's equation

 In this section I'll describe the application presented in this project.
 Feel